Have questions? We're here.

 Getting to Patagonia - Transportation & Airports

 To say Patagonia is remote is an understatement.
-Encompassing the southern regions of both Argentina and Chile, Patagonia is accessed via flights from Buenos Aires, and Santiago respectively.
+Encompassing the southern regions of both Argentina and Chile, most Patagonia trips are accessed via flights from Buenos Aires, and Santiago respectively.
 There are no direct flights from North America or Europe.
 Direct flights between Patagonian Chile and Argentina are rare, so transport between countries is generally done overland.

 Patagonia's Main Airports